Reduce dropoffs

 Because we provided context, research shows users were better informed about why they might click the CTA at the end of a spoke

-A/B tests showed 10% reduction in post-CTA abandonment
+A/B tests showed a 10% reduction in post-CTA abandonment

 Comparison tool helps you identify “the one”